csc-training/summerschool/programming/fortran/docs/04_Modules.md

 # Module defition and usage

-- Module is defined with the `module` keyword and used from main program or other module with the `use` keyword
+- Module is defined with the `module` keyword and used from main program or other modules with the `use` keyword
 - Depending on the complexity of module, one file can contain a single or multiple module definitions
     - Only related modules should be grouped into the same file